High Protein Kodiak Pancakes with Kimchi

 A serving of two medium Kodiak pancakes will end up giving you about 15 carbs.
 While that doesn’t really qualify as “low carb”, the protein cakes make up for it with a high protein, low sugar nutritional analysis.

-Are Protein Pancakes Better from Scratch or from a Mix?
+High Protein Pancakes from Scratch vs a Mix?

 I took a look at a wide range of protein pancakes recipes and from a health standpoint, I think the Kodiak mix won.
 It has very little sugar and uses the same type of whole grain wheat and oat flours that most of the “from-scratch” recipes used.